ampproject/amphtml/contributing/creating-a-welcoming-community.md

 Here are some ways you can help make the AMP Project even more welcoming.  **The TL;DR is "be friendly and helpful."** :)

-- Be welcoming in everything you do in AMP.
+- Be welcoming in everything you do in the AMP Project.
   - Think about how intimidating it can be to join a new community (will this new group ignore me?  will they treat me like I'm not smart?) and then work to make the AMP Project community less intimidating.
 People that see that the current environment is friendly and helpful will be more willing to take the plunge to help out.
   - Familiarize yourself with our [Code of Conduct](../CODE_OF_CONDUCT.md).
 In addition to a list of "don't's" the Code of Conduct includes some of our ideals like "we are committed to providing a friendly, safe and welcoming environment for everyone."
   - Think about how the words you use can affect how people perceive the community.
 A [jsconf talk from Harriet Lawrence](https://www.youtube.com/watch?v=WGE3-aBR4i8) makes some good points, including: